Baqend/guide/src/index.md

 ```

 ### Log Arguments

-Often you want to include data into the log message.
-Therefore you can use placeholder in your log message which will be
+It is easy to include dynamic data into the log message.
+You can use placeholder in your log message which will be
 replaced by the additional passed values.
 The can use the placeholders `%s` for strings, `%d` for numbers and `%j` for a json conversion before the values are
 included into the log message.